matthieu-farcot/TR-Scam/README.md

 Details on the scam
 ----------------------------
-As recoded by the Benelux Office for Intellectual Property
+Here is a list with example letters received by trademark holders from third parties recorded by Benelux Office for Intellectual Property (BOIP).
+The recipients of these letters are often under the impression that they originate from BOIP, EU IPO, WIPO or some other official agency:

+- [Register van Industriële Eigendom (the Netherlands, July 2017)] (https://www.boip.int/wps/wcm/connect/www/b324e626-f64f-4f1c-98d3-1e01f01414ab/Reg+IE.pdf?MOD=AJPERES)

+Similar lists can be found on the websites of EUIPO and WIPO.

 Fixing, remediation and mitigation
 ----------------------------------